 Toy Car Photography Tips

-Toy cars are great to photograph because they’re fairly stable, have beautiful lines and curves, and have personality – even without facial expressions.
+Toy cars are great to photograph.
+They’re stable, have beautiful lines and curves, and have personality – even without facial expressions.

 If you want to put them ‘on the road’, use a very smooth concrete surface so that the scale isn’t too unbelievable.
 Stones might work for a big toy truck or 4×4 vehicle.
 But they’ll look out of context with smaller cars.

-You can do some cool things with forced perspective (check out the photos by Michael Paul Smith).
-And cars are also straightforward to clear cut and composite with a different background.
+Cars are also straightforward to cut and composite with a different background.

 Star Wars Toy Photography Tips

-This topic might seem very specific.
-But considering the longevity of Star Wars popularity, the size of the fan base, and the massive nostalgia factor, it’s no surprise that Star Wars toys make for a popular photography subject.
+This topic might seem very specific, but Star Wars toys make for a popular photography subject.
+This is no surprise, considering the longevity of Star Wars popularity, the size of the fan base, and the massive nostalgia factor.

 Some avid fans keep the scenes in their Star Wars toy photos serious and true to the films.